kristinaNik/TaskMaps/README.md

 ### Frontend

 On the frontend, a simple form is provided with one input field that requires users to enter an address.
-After submitting the form, the application displays an OpenStreetMap (OSM) map with the location corresponding to the provided address.
+After submitting the form, the application displays an OpenStreetMap (OSM) or a Google Maps map with the location corresponding to the provided address.
 - For the generation of the map that is displayed in the view, I have used jQuery script The jQuery script responsible for handling the form submission and generating the map:
 - The front end is loaded with the `loadView` function, which allows you to dynamically load the view based on the chosen geocoding provider.
 The geocoding provider is passed as an argument, and the corresponding HTML file is included using a match statement.